AndresGarciaSobrado91/MSI-Modern15-Hackintosh/README.md

 # Important

-- For camera to work you need to update your BIOS to version E1551IMS.10D (2020-10-19)
+- Update your BIOS to version E1551IMS.10D (2020-10-19)
+- For WIFI managment use HeliPort (included)

 # Thanks